sadrultoaha/BanglaOCR_Pre-Processings/README.md

 # BanglaOCR
-This repository contains the implementation of BanglaOCR system and preprocessing.
+This repository contains the solution to two challenging tasks of the OCR system, e.g.Text area segmentation and colored text normalization.
 # Pre Process:
-  ## Page Area Cropping
+  ## Page Area Segmentation
-  This pre-process technique cut out the unwanted background portion and extract the written area from the image.
+  This pre-process technique cutaway the unwanted background portion and extract the written area from the image.

   `Run "Book_Page_Cropper.ipynb" Notebook to perform page cropping process.`